NyxCode/Ketamine_v0/README.md

-# Ketamine
+# Ketamin
-*Ketamine* is a simplistic embedded scripting language with a focus on ease of use
+*Ketamin* is a simplistic embedded scripting language with a focus on ease of use

 ```
 function greet(person) {